olubiyiontheweb/sponsokit-search-ui/README.md

     docker-compose up -d

 #### Execute all tests with the following commands.
-All tests files are in the "tests" folder incase you need to run them sequentially
+All tests files are in the "tests" folder incase you need to run them sequentially (you will need set an environment variable SPONSOKIT_ENVIRONMENT='TEST' if you're not using the script)

     python run_tests.py